vt132/License-Plate/README.md

 ## How to run
 - Install python (3.9+ recommended) and [pytorch](https://pytorch.org/get-started/locally/) (recommended to install the right version for your system)
-- Run `git clone https://github.com/vt132/yolov5.git` to clone yolov5 repo for running models.
+- Run `git clone https://github.com/vt132/yolov5.git` to clone yolov5 repo for running models (go to yolov5/models/experimental.py, go to line 79 and change to `ckpt = torch.load(attempt_download(w), map_location='cpu', weights_only=False)`) for newer pytorch version (2.5+).
 Also download pretrained models for APIs to works.
 - Run `pip install -r requirements.txt` to install required packages
 - Run `python manage.py migrate` to create local database
 - Run `python manage.py createsuperuser` to create admin user for Admin page access (/app/admin/local)